 - Open Command Prompt on PC.

-Run the following set of commands on the terminal to append changes to your device instantly.
+Run the following commands on the terminal to instantly append changes to your device.

 adb shell su *begin root access mount -o remount,rw /system cd /system/fonts *navigate to system fonts mv Roboto-Regular.tff Roboto-regular(original).tff *backup original font cp /sdcard/Roboto-Regular.tff /system/fonts *copy the renamed file into fonts directory chmod 644/666 Roboto-Regular.tff *the copied file must be readable, so enter either 644 or 666, not both. exit *to exit the interactive shell